grafana/falconlogscale-datasource/README.md

 ## Install the plugin

-For instructions on how to install the plugin on Grafana Cloud or locally, refer to [Plugin installation docs][plugin installation docs].
+To install the data source, refer to [Installation](https://grafana.com/grafana/plugins/grafana-falconlogscale-datasource/?tab=installation).

 ## Configure the data source in Grafana